Cultural life of Theresienstadt Ghetto: Culture as Survival

 Scholars have interpreted acts of cultural expression through theater, music, and art in Theresienstadt as a strategy for survival by those deported there.
 The ghetto became the site of a wide variety of works of art using different artistic mediums, from lectures to drawings, and devoted to a variety of themes.
 At first, cultural activities were suppressed by the Nazis, but when the function of the ghetto as a model became clearer in 1942, these activities were deemed acceptable.
-The Nazis decided that Theresienstadt could function uniquely as a place to deport member of Europe’s cultural elite.
+The Nazis decided that Theresienstadt could function uniquely as a place to deport members of Europe’s cultural elite.
 At this time the Freizeitgestaltung (Association of Free Time Activities) was established, and cultural activities were allowed by the Nazis.
 However, instruments had previously been smuggled into Theresienstadt since 1941, and many artists considered them to be among their most basic needs.
 Children in the ghetto expressed themselves and their reactions to their circumstances through drawings in the lessons permitted by the Nazis.
 With these outlets, the people attempted to create a sense of hope within the ghetto.

 In Theresienstadt, cultural production thrived much more than in the Protectorate.
 Art in the ghetto underwent drastic development as it allowed for depiction and representation of true life in Theresienstadt.
 The artwork provided the people with an artistic outlet through which they could express their feelings of defiance.
 Despite constant deportations of inmates to the East, the ghetto inhabitants remained determined to continue performing and creating.
 Places in casts often needed to be reassigned as participants were deported.
 The people remained strong willed in their persistence to create, as it helped them remain hopeful and live a more humane existence.
 Rafael Schachter was one of the pioneering members of cultural activity in Theresienstadt.
 In the early days of Theresienstadt’s cultural activity, Schachter included a satirical sketch in his first performance.
 Later in his time in Theresienstadt, Schachter put together a rendition of Verdi’s Requiem.
 In this version of Requiem, Schachter changed the ending notes to communicate a resistance signal.
 Adolf Eichmann and other important Nazi leaders were in the audience for a performance of Schachter’s Requiem, and Eichmann specifically enjoyed this version of the piece.
 The Nazis didn't understand the underlying meanings of the change to Requiem or many other works performed in the ghetto.